rrumale/machine-learning-live-labs/oml-services/preparation/preparation.md

 In marketing, [life-time value (LTV)](https://en.wikipedia.org/wiki/Customer_lifetime_value) is a prognostication of the net profit contributed to the whole future relationship with a customer.

-Estimated Lab Time: 1 hour
+Estimated Lab Time: 10 minutes

 ### Objectives
 *	Connect to Autonomous Dataware House ( ADW)